carbon-language/carbon-lang/docs/design/generics/overview.md

 Implementations may be defined within the class definition itself or out-of-line.
-Implementations may optionally start with the `extend` keyword to say the members of the interface are also members of the class, which may only be used in class scope.
+Implementations may optionally start with the `extend` keyword to say the members of the interface are also members of the class, which may only be used in a class scope.
 Otherwise, implementations may be defined in the library defining either the class or the interface.

 #### Accessing members of interfaces